-Come worship at our historic church in Madison, Virginia surrounded by the peaceful countryside in Hebron valley.
+Come worship with us in person and on Zoom at our historic church in Madison, Virginia surrounded by the peaceful countryside in Hebron valley.
 The congregation was formed in 1717 by a group of German colonists who lived in Fort Germanna by the Rapidan river.
 They later settled in the surrounding Madison area and built their church in 1740.
 It is the oldest Lutheran church in continuous use in the United States.

 9:30am Monday Sitting w/ Word at Parish Hall and via Zoom

 9:30am Friday Meditative Prayer at Parish Hall and via Zoom

 10:00 am Sunday Worship with Holy Communion in person and via Zoom